40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ## Design

 In Microsoft Azure, you can deploy an active/passive pair of FortiGate VMs that communicate with each other and the Azure fabric.
-This FortiGate setup will receive the traffic to be inspected traffic using user defined routing (UDR) and public IPs.
+This FortiGate setup will receive the traffic to be inspected using user defined routing (UDR) and public IPs.
 You can send all or specific traffic that needs inspection, going to/coming from on-prem networks or public internet by adapting the UDR routing.

 This Azure ARM template will automatically deploy a full working environment containing the following components.

-- 2 FortiGate firewall's in an active/passive deployment
+- 2 FortiGate firewalls in an active/passive deployment
 - 1 external Azure Standard Load Balancer for communication with internet
-- 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPN's
+- 1 internal Azure Standard Load Balancer to receive all internal traffic and forwarding towards Azure Gateways connecting ExpressRoute or Azure VPNs
 - 1 VNET with 1 protected subnet and 4 subnets required for the FortiGate deployment (external, internal, ha mgmt and ha sync).
 If using an existing vnet, it must already have 5 subnets
 - 3 public IPs.
 The first public IP is for cluster access to/through the active FortiGate.
 The other two PIPs are for Management access
 - User Defined Routes (UDR) for the protected subnets

 ![active/passive design](images/fgt-ap.png)

-To enhance the availability of the solution VM can be installed in different Availability Zones instead of an Availability Set.
+To enhance the availability of the solution, VMs can be installed in different Availability Zones instead of an Availability Set.
 If Availability Zones deployment is selected but the location does not support Availability Zones an Availability Set will be deployed.
 If Availability Zones deployment is selected and Availability Zones are available in the location, FortiGate A will be placed in Zone 1, FortiGate B will be placed in Zone 2.

 ![active/passive design](images/fgt-ap-az.png)

-This ARM template can also be used to extend or customized based on your requirements.
-Additional subnets besides the one's mentioned above are not automatically generated.
+This ARM template can also be used to be extended or customized based on your requirements.
+Additional subnets besides the ones mentioned above are not automatically generated.
 By adapting the ARM templates you can add additional subnets which preferably require their own routing tables.

 ## Deployment

 The FortiGate solution can be deployed using the Azure Portal or Azure CLI.
-There are 4 variables needed to complete kickstart the deployment.
+There are 4 variables needed to kickstart the deployment.
 The deploy.sh script will ask them automatically.
 When you deploy the ARM template the Azure Portal will request the variables as a requirement.

-- PREFIX : This prefix will be added to each of the resources created by the templates for easy of use, manageability and visibility.
+- PREFIX : This prefix will be added to each of the resources created by the templates for ease of use, manageability and visibility.
-- LOCATION : This is the Azure region where the deployment will be deployed
+- LOCATION : This is the Azure region where the deployment will take place.
-- USERNAME : The username used to login to the FortiGate GUI and SSH management UI.
+- USERNAME : The username used to log in to the FortiGate GUI and SSH management UI.
 - PASSWORD : The password used for the FortiGate GUI and SSH management UI.

 ### Azure Portal